iblai/jupyter-edx-grader-xblock/README.md

 ## Features and Support
 - Integrated into EdX Grading System
 - Maximum point values are pulled from the instructor version of the notebook
-- A separate python3 virtual environment is kept for each course
+- A separate Python3 virtual environment is kept for each course
-- Each student's notebook is run within its own docker container
+- Each student's notebook is run within its own Docker container
 - [Several Other Configuration Options](#xblock-settings)
 - Only supports auto-graded cells - **Does not support manually graded cells**.